 In addition to visiting demonstration sites where habitat management techniques such as prescribed fire have been employed, these field trips take students through a host of the Refuge’s 16 native plant communities.
 The exceptional diversity among communities makes this experience unique.
 Students are introduced to habitats as diverse as chaparral uplands, open grassland prairies, and riparian bottomlands.
 Depending on the course topic and trip length, we also expose students to a range of activities that give them hands-on experience with various monitoring and management techniques.

-The Foundation’s directors often participate in or lead these programs if arranged in advance.
-To schedule a university field trip to the Welder Refuge, please contact the Foundation’s Education Program Coordinator, Angie Arredondo, or fill out the form at the bottom of the page!
+The Foundation’s CEO often participates in or assists with these programs if arranged in advance.
+To schedule a university field trip to the Welder Refuge, please contact the Foundation’s Education Manager, Angie Arredondo, or fill out the form at the bottom of the page!